timhartmann/Slacky---Kirby-Blogtheme/README.md

 (image: variable.png)
 Go to assets/css/style.scss, open it and replace the colorcode at the variable "$maincolor" with your own.
 After that copy all the code, open the website [Sass-Lang.com](http://sass-lang.com/try.html) and insert your code.

-Click at the button "Render" and copy the code at the bottom.
-Now you must open the style.css and replace the code with yours.
+Click the button "Render" and copy the code at the bottom.
+Now you have to open the style.css and replace the code with yours.

 ## Demo
 See it live at http://slacky.geek-rocket.de/